W4RH4WK/cpp-init/error_handling.md

 Think about how to write a function in such a way that (N)RVO kicks in.

-Furthermore, implementations like `std::expected` may not be marked `[[nodiscard]]`, which means that every function has to be annotated accordingly.
+Furthermore, implementations like `std::expected` are not marked `[[nodiscard]]`, which means that every function has to be annotated accordingly.

 `std::expected` was introduced with C++23 and has therefore relatively low adoption.
 Other result type implementations, like [Boost Outcome](https://www.boost.org/doc/libs/1_85_0/libs/outcome) or [`absl::StatusOr`](https://abseil.io/docs/cpp/guides/status) have been around for a while, but didn't manage to become the go to solution for error handling.